The Evolution of National Nurse Anesthetists Week

 Social Media Promotion

 With the digital age now in full swing, AANA and some state associations have taken to Facebook, Twitter, and other social media outlets to share their NNAW events and nurse anesthesia-related material.
-In 2014, AANA implemented hashtags and AANA Did You Know Twitter posts to spread knowledge about nurse anesthesia and honor its tradition.
-The Facebook post which kicked off NNAW 2014 on Jan.
-19 received the greatest social media response to date with 24 comments, 408 shares, 437 likes, and was seen by 41,824 people.
+In 2014, AANA implemented hashtags and AANA Did You Know (#AANADYK) Twitter posts to spread knowledge about nurse anesthesia and honor its tradition.
+The Facebook post which kicked off the week in 2014 on Jan.
+19 received the greatest social media response to that point with 24 comments, 408 shares, 437 likes, and was seen by 41,824 people.

 Other Instances of Recognition